 Connection is a meaningful interdependence of words in a sentence.
 Connection organizes words into sentences.
-In the sentence they speak there are three units of information: 1) hey, 2) speak, 3) connection between those two.
+In the sentence THEY SPEAK there are three units of information: 1) THEY, 2) SPEAK, 3) connection between those two.
 Connection in a sentence takes place mainly between the main and the subordinate units.
 The main units are the two major categories of substance and process, i.e. the noun and the verb, while the subordinates are their attributes, respectively, i.e., the adjective and the adverb.
-The words or groups of words belonging to the class of nouns, verbs, adjectives or adverbs are called the terms of the sentence or simply terms.
+The words or groups of words belonging to the class of nouns, verbs, adjectives or adverbs are called the TERMS OF THE SENTENCE or simply TERMS.
 The most independent term of the sentence is the verb, which is subordinated to no other term.
 If a sentence contains several connections, then each connection integrates two terms: the higher and the lower.
-We shall call the higher or the governing term, while the lower will be the governed or the subordinated one.
-In the sentence John speaks he term speaks is the governing, while the term John is the governed.
+We shall refer to the higher or the governing term, while the lower will be the governed or the subordinated one.
+In the sentence JOHN SPEAKS the term SPEAKS is the governing, while the term JOHN is the governed.
 One term can be both the governing and the governed.
-In the sentence my friend speaks the term friend is the governing with regard to the term MY and the governed with regard to the term SPEAKS.
+In the sentence MY FRIEND SPEAKS the term FRIEND is the governing with regard to the term MY and the governed with regard to the term SPEAKS.
 One governed term can be dependent upon only one governing term.
-Inversely, one governing term can govern several subordinate terms, e.g.: my old friend sings this good song.
+Inversely, one governing term can govern several subordinate terms, e.g.: MY OLD FRIEND SINGS THIS GOOD SONG.